inspektor-gadget/inspektor-gadget/Documentation/architecture.md

 ---
-title: Inspektor Gadget architecture
+title: Architecture
-weight: 10
+weight: 20
+description: >
+  Understand how everything comes together.
 ---

 Inspektor Gadget is deployed to each node as a privileged DaemonSet.